nasa/ow_simulator/oceanwaters/doc/setup_dev_env.md

 * Gazebo simulator 9.13
 * catkin build system
 * PLEXIL plan language and executive (http://plexil.sourceforge.net).

-NOTE: if you wish to use OceanWATERS without its provided autonomy package ow_autonomy, this installation may be omitted.
-Note on Virtual Machines: These work to some degree, but tend to not support the Gazebo simulator very well or at all.
+Note on virtual machines (e.g. VMWare, Parallels, VirtualBox, Windows Subsystem for Linux): These have all worked to some degree, but tend to not support the Gazebo simulator very well or at all.
 They are not recommended for OceanWATERS.

 Development Environment Setup
 =================

 ROS and Gazebo
 ------------

 * Install ROS (Melodic version) by following the [instructions](http://wiki.ros.org/melodic/Installation/Ubuntu).
 Select the ros-melodic-desktop-full package when you get to that step.